the-cave/stm8s-header/README.md

 ## Why a handful of STM8 SDCC example found over the internet did not use the official headers?

-Historically, the library like what you found here is not possible per ST licensing terms.
-Back then, the patch to support more compilers apart from what ST declared would violate the license.
-At some point, ST released their libraries in more permissive licensing terms.
+Historically, libraries like the one you found here is not possible per ST licensing terms.

+Back then, the patch to support more compilers apart from the compilers ST officially supported would violate the license set by STMicroelectronics.
+At some point, ST released their libraries under more permissive licensing terms.
 Now, this is possible, but with some restrictions, please see `LICENSE.md` for more info.

 ## Aim of this repository